hotwax/oms-documentation/deployment&configuration/tathya/alterts&Reports/README.md

 - **Actions (visible on cursor hover):**
   - Icons enabling access to the execution log, editing the entry, or deleting the entry.
 Detailed descriptions of each action are provided below the table.

-By leveraging these features, users can efficiently manage and monitor their alerts and reports, ensuring timely and relevant notifications based on predefined conditions or schedules.
+By leveraging these features, you can efficiently manage and monitor alerts and reports, ensuring timely and relevant notifications based on predefined conditions or schedules.